EduardoRanzzani/EduardoRanzzani/README.md

 I'm a software developer since 2013.
 Currently I'm a Java full stack developer at Ernesto Borges Advogados, graduated in Computer Science by Uniderp.

 - 💻 I'm currently working on web projects and automation tools that optimize clients' jobs
-- 🤓 I’m learning SpringBoot
+- 🤓 I’m learning SpringBoot and React
 - 📫 Contact e-mail: eduranzzani@gmail.com

 ### Below are my social networks, feel free to contact me or leave a message